sandip623/jeograph-webapp/README.md

 - replace flask builtin-wsgi with gunicorn wsgi in Docker config for enabling container-external access to app.

-- separate odbc driver installation need to be specified in Dockerfile as a dependency ( https://gist.github.com/joshatxantie/4bcf5d0243fba63845fce7cc40365a3a )
+- separate odbc driver installation need to be specified in flask server Dockerfile as a dependency ( https://gist.github.com/joshatxantie/4bcf5d0243fba63845fce7cc40365a3a )